mmozuras/mmozuras.github.com/post/_posts/2022-04-08-leading-eng-new-york.md

 <!--more-->

 This event is the first LeadDev organized affair aimed strictly at Director/VP/CTO level technology leaders.
 The LeadDev series of events are aimed at any kind of engineering leader.
 Below I share my notes from the talks.
 I don't necessarily agree with everything, but I found all of it interesting.
-I hope it can give a sense of what StaffPlus is all about.
+I hope it can give a sense of what LeadingEng is all about.
 My notes are listed below in chronological order.

 ------